Nigerian Navy Recruitment 2020/2021 Portal - how to Apply Now!

 D2 – Survey Recorders

-OND in Land Survey, Cartography, Geographic Information System with at least Lower Credit.
-They must have an SSCE/WASSCE certificate or it’s equivalent with at least five (5) credits, in core subjects, including English Language, Mathematics, Physics or Geography or Technical Drawing.
+Minimum of OND Lower Credit in Land Survey, Cartography, Geographic Information System and must also possess SSCE or equivalent with 5 credits including English Language, Mathematics, Physics or Geography or Technical Drawing.

-They must have an SSCE/WASSCE certificate or it’s equivalent with at least five (5) credits, in core subjects, including English Language, Mathematics, Physics.
-Deep dedication and proven talents in sports, as well as evidence of participation in sports at Secondary School/State/YSFON level is also required.
+SSCE or equivalent with 5 credits including English Language.
+Interest and proven talents in sports as well as evidence of participation in sports at Secondary School/State/YSFON level is required.

-They must have an SSCE/WASSCE certificate or it’s equivalent with at least five (5) credits, in core subjects, including English Language, Arabic, Islamic Religious Knowledge .
-Two years experience as a mosque attendant as well as letter of recommendation by at least two (2) Islamic organizations recognized by the Nigerian Navy.
+SSCE or equivalent with 5 credits including Arabic, Islamic Religious Knowledge and English Language.
+Two years experience as Imam/Mosque attendant as well as letter of recommendation from 2 Islamic clerics/organizations recognized by the NN is required.

 E1 – Writers

-They must possess an SSCE/WASSCE certificate or it’s equivalent with at least five (5) credits, in core subjects, including English Language, Maths, Accounts/Economics.
-You also have to be a Computer expert.
-Also, having an OND/NCE in Accounts or Secretariat Administration would be an added advantage.
+SSCE or equivalent with 5 credits including English Language, Maths, Accounts/Economics.
+Computer skill is compulsory.
+Also OND/NCE in Accounts or Secretariat Administration would be added advantage.

 E2 – Store Assistants

-They must have an SSCE/WASSCE certificate or it’s equivalent with at least five (5) credits, in core subjects like English Language, Maths and Economics.
-Having computer skill will give you an edge.
+SSCE or equivalent with 5 credits including English Language, Maths and Economics.
+Computer skill is an added advantage.

 E3 – Caterers

-They must possess an SSCE/WASSCE certificate or it’s equivalent with at least five (5) credits, in core subjects including English Language and Home Management/Food Nutrition.
-Certificate or Navy proven experience as a Waiter or Steward will be an added advantage.
+SSCE or equivalent with 5 credits including English Language and Home Management/Food Nutrition.
+Certificate or any proven experience as a Waiter or Steward is an advantage.

 E4 – Ordinance

-They must have an SSCE/WASSCE certificate or it’s equivalent with at least five (5) credits, in core subjects like English Language, Mathematics, Physics, Chemistry and any other two (2) subjects.
+Five credits in English Language, Mathematics, Physics, Chemistry and any other 2 subjects.

 E5 – Project Technicians